pvilchez/golf-canada-prototype/README.md

-qmjhl-site-prototype
+golf-canada-prototype
 ====================

-A spike for the new QMJHL frontend.
+A spike for the new GC frontend.